dwarvesf/playbook/operations/adjust-the-way-we-work-in-basecamp-style.md

 Docs & Files can also be uploaded through a link from Google Drive, Dropbox or any Cloud storage.
 So frankly we didn't need to migrate the whole knowledge hub, we just figure a way to sync the two together.

 ## Jump Quickly
 When you've had enough with the scrolling, a shortcut is a savior.
-Basecamp takes you to the place you need using <span style='color:pink_background'>**Ctrl+J**</span>.
+Basecamp takes you to the place you need using **Ctrl+J**.
 Latest message board, team, projects, pings.
 Anything.

 # Furthermore
 Basecamp is formal enough to keep people concentrated on what they do, but still it gives them the chance to be creative.